Start your pain-free journey today!

 One of the last things we work on in physical therapy for a torn meniscus is lateral, or side-to-side, movements.
 The lateral step-up exercise allows us to practice this movement in a controlled manner, so eventually you can get back to all of the different activities you love to do.
 Additionally, this exercise helps to build a strong and stable knee so we can decrease the risk of this happening again.

-How to perform the lateral step-up exercise.
+How to perform the lateral step-up exercise for a torn meniscus.

 Start by placing a small step perpendicular to your counter or other stable surface.
 Stand facing the counter and hold on to it with both hands and the stepper to your side.
 Step up on the stepper with both feet, then step down to the other side of the stepper.
 Then return back to your start position in the same manner going up and over the stepper with both feet.